SoumyadiptaKar/Exoplanet-Detection/README.md

 # Exoplanet-Detection

-This Is an exoplanet detection Project using CNN
+This Is an exoplanet detection Project using kaggle numerical data converted into Scatter Plot.

 ## Workflow